DrBretto/infotropy/docs/modules/maxwells-demon.md

 - **Functionality:**
   - Initialize and manage a Matter.js engine, renderer, and world.
   - Create static boundaries and a central barrier with a controllable door.
-  - Generate and manage dynamic circular bodies (balls).
+  - Generate and manage dynamic circular bodies (balls) with initial random velocities.
   - Disable gravity for continuous bouncing.
   - Detect and count ball-to-ball collisions.
   - Track the number of balls on each side of the central barrier.
   - Dynamically shade the background based on ball distribution imbalance.
-  - Provide a UI control to open and close the door.
+  - Implement clickable door control.
   - Display the total ball bounce count.
-  - Handle canvas resizing.
+  - Handle canvas resizing and ensure the simulation fits the window.
   - Clean up Matter.js instance on component unmount.

 ## Component Structure